afeld/dotfiles/README.md

 ## Getting Started

-Fork this repo, then run the following in a terminal:
+Install and open [Visual Studio Code](https://code.visualstudio.com/), fork this repo, then run the following in a terminal:

 ```bash
 cd ~